Children of Glass Series 2022

-These images are created by experimenting with mixed media, combining my painting and digital skills with glass, metal, cold wax, oil and film.
+These images were created by experimenting with mixed media, combining my painting and digital skills with glass, metal, cold wax, oil and film.
 Click once on the first image, and then the right/left arrows to view all.